Ravikrishnan05/Climate_change_ai/README.md

 Test Set	2007-01-01	2017-12-31	Completely unseen data used for final evaluation.

 🔁 Training and Evaluation
+Epoch-based Training:
-Epoch-based Training: Trained for 40 epochs on the full training dataset.
+The model is trained for 40 epochs on the full training dataset.

-Early Stopping Logic: After each epoch, test loss is calculated.
+Early Stopping Logic:
+After each epoch, test loss is calculated.
 If it's the lowest so far, model weights are saved.

+Final Evaluation:
-Final Evaluation: The saved best model is loaded and used to make predictions on the test set.
+After all epochs, the best saved model is loaded and used to make predictions on the test set.

-This ensures that the reported metrics reflect the best possible performance from training, without overfitting.
+This ensures that the reported metrics reflect the best possible performance during training, without overfitting.

 ✅ Summary
 This project showcases a clean, modular approach to solving a real-world climate forecasting problem using deep learning.

+By using:

+Spatial patterns in SST anomaly maps

+Well-structured temporal windows

+Proper evaluation methodology

-The use of spatial SST patterns and well-structured temporal windows makes the model both interpretable and powerful.
+The model remains both interpretable and high-performing.

-For questions or collaboration, feel free to open an issue or reach out!

-yaml
-Copy
-Edit

----

-Let me know if you'd like me to save this as a `.md` file or help you upload it to GitHub.